apache/spark/docs/sparkr.md

 ## Upgrading From SparkR 1.6 to 1.7

- - Before Spark 1.7, the default save mode is `append` in api saveDF/write.df/saveAsTable, it is changed to `error` to be consistent with scala api.
+ - Until Spark 1.6, the default mode for writes was `append`.
+It was changed in Spark 1.7 to `error` to match the Scala API.